15 Interview Questions That Can Signal Age Discrimination

 1. “When did you graduate?”

-Both a high school diploma and bachelor’s degree take four years to complete in most cases, meaning you’re likely to be around 18 or 22, respectively, at the time of your graduation.
-Knowing the year you graduated will allow your employer to count up to find your age, potentially leading to discrimination on that basis.
+Both a high school diploma and a bachelor’s degree take four years to complete in most cases, meaning you’re likely to be around 18 or 22, respectively, at the time of your graduation.
+Knowing the year you graduated will allow your employer to calculate your age, potentially leading to discrimination on that basis.

 1. “Do you think you’re overqualified for this role?”